javisar/ONI-Modloader-Mods/README.md

 Examples
 --------
 * AlternateOrdersMod: The Fabricators and Refineries will alternate between infinity orders.
 Made by [@javisar](https://github.com/javisar).
+* BuildableAETNMod: Makes the AETN buildable and researchable.
+20k Refined Metal.
+There is no preprint sprite.
+Made by [@javisar](https://github.com/javisar).
 * CameraControllerMod: Enable further zoom-outs in play and dev mode (taken from [@Moonkis](https://github.com/Moonkis) Onion patcher, adapted by [@Killface1980](https://github.com/Killface1980)).
 * CritterNumberSensor: Sensor for the critter number in a room (thanks to R9MX4 from Klei forum)
 * CustomWorldMod: Enables the player to use custom world sizes.
 (Made by [@Moonkis](https://github.com/Moonkis), remade by [@Killface1980](https://github.com/Killface1980))